rule

 Text 46

-They who remained after the fight took up Bali and all who had fallen and went, with Nârada's permission, to the mountain called Asta.
+They who had survived the battle picked up the lifeless body of Bali [as also the rest of those who had fallen] and all went, with Nârada's permission, to the mountain called Asta.

 They who remained after the fight took up Bali and all who had fallen and went, with Nârada's permission, to the mountain called Asta.
 (Vedabase)